raq929/sacred_harp_search_frontend/README.md

 ###AJAX
 I created a lot of custom GET requests in order to get the data from various searches.

+###What I learned

 ###Things I'd like to add
-- Use real expressions for more nuanced search functionality
-- Add a 'refine search' sidebar that lists options for making search data more manageble
+- Add a 'refine search' sidebar that lists options for making search data more manageble, using regular expressions
 - Add sorting by date functionality (This was difficult due to dirty data)
 - Parse minutes from other books
 - Parse minutes from singings with multiple books